 7.3.1 - Highlight the performance of the institution in an area distinct to its priority and thrust (within a maximum of 200 words)

 Govt.
 V.Y.T.PG.
-Autonomous College is dedicated to fostering excellence, innovation, and integrity in research.
-The college's Research Policy emphasizes collaborative projects and the protection of Intellectual Property Rights (IPR) among faculty and students.
+Autonomous College's Research Policy aims to foster excellence in research, innovation, and integrity, promoting collaborative projects and the protection of Intellectual Property Rights among faculty and students.